MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

 ---
-title: SyMS Adapter Overview | Microsoft Docs
+title: Working with Synapse metadata store | Microsoft Docs
-description: Overview of SymsAdapter.
+description: This article provides guidance to developers for using Common Data Model SDK with Synapse workspaces and their metadata stores.
 author: supawa
 ms.service: common-data-model
 ms.topic: article